Dean Smith: First national championship

-Smith won his first national championship with his 1981–82 team, which was composed of future NBA players such as Michael Jordan, James Worthy and Sam Perkins.
+Smith won his first national championship with his 1981–82 team, which was composed of future NBA players Michael Jordan, James Worthy and Sam Perkins.
 After winning the NCAA tournament, North Carolina had a record of 32–2.
 The other teams that advanced with North Carolina were Georgetown, Houston and Louisville.
 The Tar Heels actually finished in a tie for first in the ACC regular season with the Ralph Sampson-led Virginia Cavaliers.
 In the semifinals, North Carolina defeated Houston 68–63 in New Orleans, while Georgetown defeated Louisville 50–46.

 The national title game against Georgetown was evenly matched throughout.
 However, with 17 seconds left on the clock, and the Tar Heels behind by 1 point, Jordan made what ended up being the game-winning shot to put the Tar Heels up 63–62.
 On Georgetown's ensuing possession, Hoya guard Fred Brown inexplicably passed the ball directly to Worthy with no Georgetown player anywhere near the pass.
 Worthy attempted to dribble out the clock, but was fouled with 2 seconds left.
 He missed both free throws, but Georgetown had no timeouts left.
 The Hoyas missed a halfcourt shot as time expired, giving Smith his first national championship in his seventh appearance in the Final Four.